mautrix/docs/bridges/general/troubleshooting.md

 [double puppeting]: ./double-puppeting.md
 [MSC2199]: https://github.com/matrix-org/matrix-spec-proposals/pull/2199

+## Why do I see the bridge as an unverified session in my device list?
+When using double puppeting, the bridge will have an access token for your account, and therefore show up as a session.
+However, double puppeting sessions never have encryption keys, which means they can't be verified.
+Some buggy clients (such as Element) will display non-e2ee-capable devices as "unverified", even though in reality there's nothing to verify.

+## Why are messages showing up as "Encrypted by a deleted session"
+All messages sent by the bridge are encrypted using the bridge bot's session even though they're sent with different accounts, which may confuse some clients.
+The warnings are harmless, so you should just ignore them.

+The bridge could technically create a separate e2ee session for each ghost user to avoid the warning, but that would be ridiculously inefficient, so it won't happen.
+In the future, there may be a proper way to define that the ghost users are delegating e2ee handling to the bridge bot.

+## Can I verify the bridge e2ee session?
+Bridges don't currently support interactive verification nor cross-signing, so you can't verify the bot user using the usual user verification flow.
+You can use the "Manually verify by text" option to verify the bridge bot's device, but it won't make any of the warnings mentioned above go away, so there isn't really any reason to do it.

 ## How do I bridge typing notifications and read receipts?
 Bridging ephemeral events (EDUs) is enabled by default in the bridges, but currently those events aren't sent to appservices by default.
 There are two